COVID-19 FAQ for Viterbi International Students

 To find out if you are required to take the exams, check your letter of admission or I-20.
 Registrations are open now!
 After you sign up, you will receive more detailed instructions regarding taking the exams online.
 Students are either released from any ALI requirement (ALI 01 hold) or receive an ALI placement based on the exam results.

 All new international students are required to complete Passport Verification (PPV) with the Office of International Services (OIS) before they can register for classes.
+The information and instructions below are based on the guidance provided by the Department of Homeland Security (DHS) for the spring 2021 semester.
+DHS may change its guidance for summer 2021 without advance notice.

 USC does not defer admission, but you can have your application updated within one year of your original application term.
 Admission is not guaranteed, and updating your application requires review and admission for the new term.
 Please email the following information to the Viterbi Graduate Admission team(firstname.lastname@example.org) to request the update